Privacy & Data Protection (updated for GDPR)

 Whenever you ask us to.

-When it is no longer need to fulfil our services to you (see below ‘How long do we hold your personal information for?)
+When it is no longer needed to fulfil our services to you (see below ‘How long do we hold your personal information for?)

 When our Data Controller requests that we delete it.